Resonant Spin Hall Effect of Light in Random Photonic Arrays: Scattering of light by a random photonic array

 \subsection{Disorder-average transmitted field}

 In this paper, we aim at describing the coherent component of light transmitted through a random photonic array of thickness $L$, as illustrated in Fig. \ref{single_tube_scheme}(b).
-This corresponds to the portion of the incident beam that propagates ballistically in the array.
+This ``coherent mode'' refers to the portion of the total scattered signal that propagates in the forward direction through the array, namely in the same direction as that of the incident beam.
 It is described by the disorder average of the transmitted field, whose Fourier distribution follows from the input-output relation

 where $\textbf{E}(\bk_\perp,z=0)$ is the Fourier distribution of the field at the entrance of the array.
 In the following, we take the latter of the form

 with $k_0w_0\gg1$.
 This models a collimated beam of intensity distribution normalized to unity, i.e., $\int d^2\bk_\perp/(2\pi)^2|\textbf{E}(\bk_\perp,z\!=\!0)|^2=1$, and of unit polarization vector $\be_0$.
 A fundamental quantity in Eq. (\ref{eq:input-output}) is the average transmission matrix of the array $\textbf{t}$.
 The latter is given by the Fisher-Lee formula \cite{Fisher1981}: